Carbon-for-Developers/carbon-sdks/go/docs/GetEmbeddingDocumentsBody.md

 `func (o *GetEmbeddingDocumentsBody) UnsetFileTypesAtSource()`

 UnsetFileTypesAtSource ensures that no value is present for FileTypesAtSource, not even an explicit nil
+### GetExcludeColdStorageFiles

+`func (o *GetEmbeddingDocumentsBody) GetExcludeColdStorageFiles() bool`

+GetExcludeColdStorageFiles returns the ExcludeColdStorageFiles field if non-nil, zero value otherwise.

+### GetExcludeColdStorageFilesOk

+`func (o *GetEmbeddingDocumentsBody) GetExcludeColdStorageFilesOk() (*bool, bool)`

+GetExcludeColdStorageFilesOk returns a tuple with the ExcludeColdStorageFiles field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExcludeColdStorageFiles

+`func (o *GetEmbeddingDocumentsBody) SetExcludeColdStorageFiles(v bool)`

+SetExcludeColdStorageFiles sets ExcludeColdStorageFiles field to given value.

+### HasExcludeColdStorageFiles

+`func (o *GetEmbeddingDocumentsBody) HasExcludeColdStorageFiles() bool`

+HasExcludeColdStorageFiles returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)